kiataj/ngTMAs-radiomics/README.md

 ### Redundancy reduction
 Pairs of the features are picked up and pearson correlation corefficient is calculated between each pair, if the correlation coefficient is larger than a given threshold, one of the two features is randomly discarded.
 This process can be done with [redundancy reduction](https://github.com/kiataj/ngTMAs-radiomics/blob/main/Redundancy%20reduction.ipynb) notebook.
 Pairwise Pearson correlation is calculated for the batch-corrected dataset, and redundant features are removed.
 The selected features are saved under "good_features" which can be accessed later on, and the final dataset ready for classification tasks is saved under "processed_features".

+## Classifier

+We use a neural network with one hidden layer and drop-out as the classifier.